-I’m still having chemotherapy and a monoclonal antibody treatment called Cetuximab every two weeks.
-My last CT scan showed that my disease is stable and I can continue with the treatment for as long as it proves to be effective.
+I was still having chemotherapy and a monoclonal antibody treatment called Cetuximab every two weeks.
+My last CT scan showed that my disease was stable and I could continue with the treatment for as long as it proved to be effective.

 So, what to do with 3sixtyfiveblog?

-I’ve had several blogs over the last six years.
+I’ve had several blogs over the last several years.
 Some I’ve deleted; others I’ve re-vamped and a couple are just left floating in cyberspace.
 What to do with this blog?

-I enjoy researching and writing 3sixtyfiveblog but I need more time for my Writing our Family History researches and blogposts.
+I enjoyed researching and writing 3sixtyfiveblog but I needed more time for my Family History researches and blogposts.
 So, what to do?

 Write fewer posts!

 But then it wouldn’t really be a 365 blog, would it?

 So, I’m going to stop and say goodbye.